 The benefits that flow from winning a Palladio are obvious.
 First are the bragging rights; the Palladio Awards are still the only national architectural competition that honors projects for excellence in traditional design.
 So winning one is a big deal, with a lot of prestige and publicity spinoff potential.
 The handsome bronze Palladio trophy on your office awards shelf proclaims your achievement for years to come.
 And even if you don’t win one of the top awards, there’s a good chance your project will be published in Traditional Building or Period Homes magazine sometime during the next 12 months.
 Because Palladio Award submissions represent the best of today’s traditional design, when the editors of Traditional Building and Period Homes are looking for projects to feature throughout the year, they often turn first to Palladio entries that were excellent – but didn’t happen to walk off with a top prize.

-Here are seven things you can do to improve your chances of winning.
+Seven things you can do to improve your chances of winning a Palladio Award:

 1. Good photos are essential.
 Jurors are only human, and when there are a lot of projects to evaluate, their attention is more like to be captured by submissions with clear, striking photographs.